70 Powerful Swami Vivekananda Quotes for Daily Inspiration, Strength & Success

 Takeaway: Belief shapes identity.

-Takeaway: Clarity + courage = success.
+Takeaway: Clarity and courage create success.

 Takeaway: Courage distinguishes achievers.